 The two independent research projects are one of the most important and potentially fulfilling parts of the degree.
-Projects cover a wide range of topics and allow you to develop a range of research skills.
+Projects cover a wide range of topics and carrying out two projects allows you to explore different research areas and techniques.
 A number of our students have been based overseas for their summer project.

 If you study part-time, the course will last for two years and you’ll study around half of the total number of modules each year.

 MRes students have fewer taught modules and carry out two major research projects rather than one.
 The MSc is the broader course, suitable for both conservation careers and PhD study, while most students taking the MRes are planning to go on to do a PhD.
 The MSc allows students to widen their skills base through the additional taught elements that are available.
 A number of students treat the MSc as a conversion course, after having taken degrees in non-biological subjects, while the MRes is not suitable as a conversion course.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 For more information and a full list of typical modules available on this course, please read Biodiversity and Conservation MRes Full Time in the course catalogue